Barzoius/Barzoius/README.md

 **`Beginner C++ and Rust enjoyer`**

 Barzoius is a just a nickname :D, my real name is Rareș.
-Not much yet to say about myself, I rly like C++/JAVA/RUST, physics and games.
+Not much to say about myself yet, I rly like C++/JAVA/RUST, physics and games.
 I think that makes me gamedev :thinking:.

    <p align="left">